arresteddevops/ado-hugo/README.md

 * **guests** - a comma separated list of the guests, in the format first initial, last name (i.e., `"jhand", "srosenbaum"`).
 The names should line up to .yml files in `data/guests`
 * **sponsors** - comma separated list of the sponsors for the episode.
 Same rules apply as guests, but the data files are in `data/sponsors`
 * **friendly** - this is the shortname of the episode.
 It should be the name of the file minus the .md extension.
 I tried to automate this without success so far.
 Sorry :(
+* **explicit** - this is a "true" or "false" (in quotes) value depending on if the episode has explicit language.
+If you are not sure, please set it to "true".
 * **episode** - a string for the episode number, i.e., `"42"`
 * **title** - the title of the episode.
 It's a string inside double quotes.
 * **images** - Array of images for social sharing.
 You should be able to just take the default and replace the slug with the "friendly" for that episode.
 * **author** - A string that contains either "Matt", "Bridget", or "Trevor"
 * **aliases** - Array of strings for redirects.
 The only one you should ever need is for the episode number, i.e., `aliases = ["/27"]`
 * **youtube** - the URL of the YouTube video, if there is one.
 If not, delete this line from the frontmatter of the episode.

+## Show Notes

+When writing show notes, here are a few things to consider:

+### Avoid using plain-text URL's
+Just pasting in a URL is much worse for us SEO-wise, and it's also less delightful for the reader.
+For example, `[Jill’s awesome talk about recruiting](http://www.thing.com/stuff)` is better than `http://www.thing.com/stuff`

+### Embedding tweets
+If you are referencing a tweet, please use the built-in shortcode to create a pretty embed for the tweet.
+You can do this by using the code `{{< tweet 666616452582129664 >}}` where the number is the ID of the tweet (which is the end of the tweeet's URL, for example, `https://twitter.com/spf13/status/666616452582129664`.

+The exception to this rule is if you suspect that the tweet might be deleted due to controversy; at that point you might consider a screenshot of the tweet.

 ## Contributing Code